ibisek/Port-Socket-Forwarder/README.md

 # Port-Socket-Forwarder

-Simple threaded socket-based traffic forwarder for usecases one needs to forward traffic on one IP address to another in specific environments and while are of no use or cannot be used.
+Simple threaded socket-based traffic forwarder for usecases one needs to forward traffic from one machine:port to another one:port in specific environments.